ACC Home Page

 • Identifying the best format for the delivery and distribution of curriculum support content by subject area, information need, and the delivery method of instruction;

-• Keeping classroom faculty informed of important changes regarding the collections;
+• Keeping instructional faculty informed of important changes regarding the collections;

 • Being aware of changes in program requirements;